WWE News: Daniel Bryan Teases Return To The Ring

 One of the best things about Talking Smack every week is that Daniel Bryan seems to say anything he wants, without caring what the WWE might think of it.
-While it might remain scripted, Bryan has said some things that the WWE can’t like so it seems like he is shooting on occasion.
+While it might remain scripted, Bryan has said some things that the WWE can’t like, so it seems like he is shooting on occasion.
 The most recent instance was this week when The Miz told Daniel that he was angry because he can’t wrestle anymore.

-That is when Daniel Bryan gave a response that indicates that the fans might be seeing him back in the ring again one day in the future.
+That is when Daniel Bryan gave a response that indicates the fans might be seeing him back in the ring again one day in the future.

 “I can’t or they won’t let me?
 We’ll see in a year-in-a-half, we’ll see what happens.”

-Just like all the promos between Daniel Bryan and The Miz, they really fired off at each other with heat and mixed real-life with storylines.
+Just like all the promos between Daniel Bryan and The Miz, they really fired off at each other with heat and mixed real life with storylines.
 The Miz was especially crisp.
 Last time he faced off with Bryan, the SmackDown Live general manager accused Miz of stealing everyone else’s moves, gimmick, and look.

 The Miz shot back here against John Cena.
 Miz mentioned how John Cena stole the gimmick of men like Mark Wahlberg and Vanilla Ice to try to get over in the start.
 He also said that Cena stole Tommy Dreamer’s Death Valley Driver and renamed it the AA.

 Next, he really knocked one out of the park when he said Cena stole Dolph Ziggler’s girlfriend and now the two of them are teaming up for matches.
-That was a pretty low hit and one that some mainstream fans might not even know about.
-Of course, it isn’t the first time since Mickie James allegedly cheated on her fiancee Kenny Dykstra of the Spirit Squad with John Cena.
+That was a pretty low hit, one that some mainstream fans might not even know about.
+Of course, it isn’t the first time since Mickie James allegedly cheated on her fiancee, Kenny Dykstra of the Spirit Squad, with John Cena.

-The Miz then finished off by saying that John Cena even stole one of his recent t-shirt ideas from a beer company.
+The Miz then finished off by saying that John Cena even stole one of his recent T-shirt ideas from a beer company.
 After that, Daniel Bryan said that Miz was just jealous and started to run down The Miz.
 That is when Miz hit Daniel Bryan where it hurt.

 Miz said that all Daniel Bryan wants to be is a wrestler but can’t because of his head.
-After that, Bryan made the comment about seeing about that comment it in a year and a half.
+After that, Bryan made the comment about revisiting that statement in a year and a half.

 RELATED WWE REPORTS BY THE INQUISITR